malishav/OSCOAP/draft-selander-ace-object-security.md

 * Sender IV.
 Byte string containing the static IV to protect messages to send.
 Length is determined by Algorithm.
 Immutable.

 * Sender Sequence Number.
 Non-negative integer enumerating the COSE objects that the endpoint sends, associated to the Context Identifier.
 It is used for replay protection, and to generate unique IVs for the AEAD.
-Initiated to 0.
+Initialized to 0.
 Maximum value is determined by Algorithm.

 * Receiver Key.
 Byte string containing the symmetric key to verify messages received.
 Length is determined by the Algorithm.
 Immutable.

 * Receiver IV.
 Byte string containing the static IV to verify messages received.
 Length is determined by Algorithm.
 Immutable.

 * Receiver Sequence Number.
 Non-negative integer enumerating the COSE objects received, associated to the Context Identifier.
 It is used for replay protection, and to generate unique IVs for the AEAD.
-Initiated to 0.
+Initialized to 0.
 Maximum value is determined by Algorithm.

 * Replay Window.
 The replay protection window for messages received, equivalent to the functionality described in Section 4.1.2.6 of {{RFC6347}}.
 The default window size is 64.